 Cooking: When cooking a turkey, use a meat thermometer.
 Even if the turkey has a “pop-up” thermometer, it’s a good idea to check the temperature with a conventional meat thermometer, such as an oven-safe, dial instant-read, or digital thermometer.
 If you don’t have one, pick one up at the grocery store as you’re searching for the holiday items.
 Set the oven no lower than 325°F and cook the turkey until the thermometer registers 165°F, taking the reading in the thick part of the thigh.
 Here are approximate cooking times for turkey, but use a meat thermometer to be certain that your turkey is done:

-Take-out food: More and more busy people are opting for pre-cooked holiday meals.
+Take-out food: More and more people are opting for pre-cooked holiday meals.
 Be sure to keep the turkey and other hot foods at 140°F or above if you will be eating them within two hours of picking them up.
 Other cold foods, such as salads, should be kept in the refrigerator below 40°F until you are ready to eat them.
-If you will be eating dinner more than two hours later, you should dismantle your feast, refrigerate, and reheat it in the same manner as with leftovers.
+If you will be eating dinner more than two hours later, you should dismantle your meal, refrigerate, and reheat it in the same manner as with leftovers.

 Image from: flickr.com/photos/inafrenzy/5209107871